Skip to main content

 Key takeaways:

-• The Best Neighborhoods to Live in Athens offer a balance of walkability, value, and strong community feel.
+• The Best Neighborhoods to Live in Athens offer a balance of walkability, value, and active local amenities and neighborhood associations.

 • UGA keeps the local economy stable and rental demand high.